-The Segerstedt Institute was established at the University of Gothenburg on the 1st of July 2015 by decision of the vice-chancellor.
-The institute’s origins are found in the long-standing cooperation between the University of Gothenburg and the municipality of Kungälv in preventing racist and violent milieus and organizations from coming into existence.
+The Segerstedt Institute was established at the University of Gothenburg on the first of July 2015 based on the decision of the Chancellor.
+The Segerstedt Institute’s origins can be found in a long-standing collaboration between the University of Gothenburg and the municipality of Kungälv in the work against racist and violent subcultures.